Immediate Response Options for Sexual Misconduct

 - The University Chaplain may be reached by dialing 512-863-1056, or by calling the campus operator (dial 0 on campus).

 - If one chooses to go directly to the hospital, it is recommended that s/he have someone trusted accompany him/her for support—the Williamson County Crisis Center 1-800-460-SAFE (7233) can provide accompaniment to the hospital.

 - The Southwestern University booklet, “Help for Sexual Assault/Sexual Misconduct: Where to go?
 Who to talk to?” may be obtained here - download pdf version.
 The booklet is also available from Counseling Services, the University Chaplain, any RA, SUPD and the Dean of Students Office.

 Southwestern University seeks to complete the investigation of all reports of sexual misconduct within sixty (60) days.
 That time frame is meant to be guideline rather than rigid requirement.
 Circumstances may arise that require the extension of time frames, including extension beyond sixty (60) days.
 Such circumstances may include school breaks or holidays, the complexity of the allegations, the number of witnesses involved, the availability of the parties or witnesses, the effect of a concurrent criminal investigation, or other unforeseen circumstances.

 Resources for Sexual Assault and Dating Violence

-If you have been sexually assaulted and would like to receive medical treatment, click here to find local hospitals that offer SANE (Sexual Assault Nurse Examiner) programs.
+If you have been sexually assaulted and would like to receive medical treatment, here is information on local hospitals that offer SANE (Sexual Assault Nurse Examiner) programs: